valerino/rv6502emu/README.md

 }

 pub fn main() {
-    // create a MOS6502(default) cpu with default bus and 64k memory let mut c = Cpu::new_default(0x10000, Some(test_callback));
+    // create a MOS6502(default, also emulates a 6510) cpu with default bus and 64k memory let mut c = Cpu::new_default(0x10000, Some(test_callback));

     // enable stdout logger